 The Gold Star has been used since World War I as a symbol for family members whose loved ones have given their life in war.
 It was not until 1947 that Congress designated the version we know today -- the Gold Star lapel pin -- as the official symbol of a family member's sacrifice.

 The Gold Star Lapel Pin

-There are two different gold star lapel pins.
-The first, a gold star on a purple circular background bordered in gold and surrounded by gold laurel leaves, is only presented to family members of troops who have been killed in combat.
+The Gold Star Lapel Button was designed and created in 1947 for family members of those who died in combat.
+It is a gold star on a field of purple surrounded by laurel leaves.
 On the reverse of that pin is the inscription "United States of America, Act of Congress, August 1966," with a space for the engraved initials of the recipient.

-If you have a family member who lost their life while in combat you may be entitled to the "Gold Star Lapel Pin."
-To qualify for either pin, you must be one of the following relatives of the deceased:
+To qualify for either the pin or button, you must be one of the following relatives of the deceased:

 - Adoptive Mother/father

 - Half brother/sister